kolomiytsevs/eastcott-burgess-ecommerce-store/README.md

 ### Google Analytics ID (gtag.js)
 The Google Analytics SDK allowed me to integrate 'tags' into the website and send event data to Google Anlaytics.
 Since the inception of our company, it has been incredibly useful in helping us make design, functionality, as well as business decisions.
 It requires a Google Anlaytics ID to connect to the relevant account.

+### Instagram API
+This requires a userId and accessToken for the Instagram API to retrieve posts from your Instagram account.

 # Tech-Stack
 ## Back-End Dependencies (Production)